Should I get a Tesla Model 3?

 As well as the above cost-saving benefits, though Tesla is considered a luxury car (with a cost of over £40,000 OTR), it is exempt from the Luxury Vehicle Tax.
 This tax that is paid for annually for five years after the first year of vehicle ownership is £475 per year.

 As an additional bonus, if you are looking for a company car, then getting a Tesla would mean that for 2020/21 you would not be liable for company car tax.

-When Elon Musk first unveiled the Model 3, he made sure to mention (using video as back-up) how safety had been a focus when the company had been coming up with the design for this new family vehicle.
-No one is going to look at vehicle with a low safety rating and decide it’s the best car for their family when they can select something better.
+When Elon Musk first unveiled the Model 3, he made sure to mention (using video as backup) how safety had been a focus when the company had come up with the design for this new family vehicle.
+No one is going to look at a vehicle with a low safety rating and decide it’s the best car for their family when they can select something better.

 Not long after the first Model 3 was on UK roads, EuroNCAP released the results of its safety tests on the vehicle.
 The tests showed that not only had the saloon scored 5-stars in the safety tests but that safety levels for adults and children were incredibly high (at 96% and 86% respectively).
 The Tesla Model 3 also earned a score of 94% for Safety Assist technology including Lane Support, Speed Assistance and Auto-Emergency Braking.

 The video that EuroNCAP released on their YouTube channel has had over 1 million views and shows how impressive and safe the vehicle is during multiple impacts.

 Okay, so it’s not exactly an advantage in the traditional sense, but when talking about Tesla we really do have to mention that it’s the sort of vehicle that a gamer would design.